Attorneys For Railroad Workers Suffering Vibration And Repetitive Stress Injuries

 Railroad employees do not qualify for injury benefits under a workers’ compensation insurance program.
 Injured railroaders can only recover compensation for on-the-job injuries or conditions by suing their employer under the Federal Employers’ Liability Act (FELA).
 Like any employer, though, railroads will aggressively defend themselves from such lawsuits.
 “Let us make this perfectly clear: It is not part of a railroad worker’s job description to work in pain every day.”
 Attorney Victor Russo

-Hildebrand McLeod & Nelson LLP, in Oakland and Glendale, California, is recognized as one of the preeminent FELA litigation firms in the nation.
+Hildebrand McLeod & Nelson LLP, in Oakland and Los Angeles, California, is recognized as one of the preeminent FELA litigation firms in the nation.
 For more than 90 years, injured railroaders and their families have been counting on our lawyers for aggressive, effective representation to help them recover the financial compensation they need for themselves and their families.

 Musculoskeletal Disorder Known As Whole Body Vibration (WBV)